ericboyer/incident-mapper/README.md

   - Externalize any configuration data that's hard-coded (ex: rapidapi-key)
   - Add more intuitive styling for weather in the popup, perhaps use icons for sunny, windy, raining, etc.
   - Containerize the app using a hardened NGINX runtime
+  - Go back to the books and learn both JS and React (or equivalent frontend framework)

+  Thank you for the opportunity and enjoy!